 Please note that this is one deposit of $200, not a summed amount of deposits.
 Additionally, the overdraft protection will be deactivated if you have a negative balance for 30 days.
 But don’t worry, the only overdraft service will be deactivated, not your NetSpend account.
 So you’ll be able to load money to fill your account.
 You have to start from scratch – contact NetSpend again to unfreeze your overdraft protection.

-In how many days should I need to pay NetSpend back?
+In how many days should I need to pay NetSpend back

 You can overdraft your NetSpend account if enrolled in NetSpend’s overdraft protection.
 You won’t be able to go over your authorized amount on your card if you haven’t signed up for NetSpend.
 These cards are prepaid debit cards.
+Cash withdrawals from these cards can incur transaction fees and have limits, especially at ATMs.

-Does NetSpend guarantee overdraft protection?
+Does NetSpend guarantee the overdraft protection feature

-Is it possible to lose overdraft protection?
+Is it possible to lose overdraft protection

 If you don’t meet the terms, NetSpend gives you two different punishments.
 You’ll get a strike if your account balance falls below zero for 30 days.
 After three strikes, you’re out of luck and can’t use the overdraft protection on your NetSpend card anymore.
 You will be permanently disqualified from the overdraft protection on your NetSpend card.